 She left.
 And, I was left again too with my mind and heart.
 Alone on the bed.
 With me looks again fixed on the weird set of three small holes in the false ceiling directly above me.

-Sister Vidya.
+I was woken up by one of the staffer on duty, Sister Vidya.
 My eyes were paining a bit and I opened them forcibly as though to see an angel before me!
 Two nursing interns were curiously accompanying their senior on duty.
 They were just thrown in awe probably thinking on the maze called treatment to a cancerous person!
 One of them readied his tone to request checking my blood pressure.
 I obliged me seeing a strange innocence in his face.
 He did it in a jiffy and left without noise.
 And a weighing machine summoned me to record a perfect century!
 There was an element of sarcasm in my own self thinking that the century that was just recorded would simply cut down by at least 30% in the next few weeks because of the imposing cruelty on the body!

 I flipped my head only to meet Brother Harish, the ever helpful and affable staffer!
 And, a talented pricker too!
 He reached me with a broad smile and with all the paraphernalia of medical tools and instruments.